reddy-raghavendra/wab87reddy/README.md

 # wab87reddy
-## The purpose of this assignment is to become familiar with using pug templates to dynamically
-## generate web pages on the server side.
+## The purpose of this assignment is to become familiar with using pug templates to dynamically generate web pages on the server side.
 [Heroku Server](https://wab87reddy.herokuapp.com/)
+Class Resources: Shoes Attributes: shoeCategory, shoeBrand, prize.